 Every single homepage should have at least one call to action.
 Think of Calls to Action, as little breadcrumbs that are sprinkled throughout your website.
 Each time a person sees one they will pick it up and follow it to the next crumb.
 This is such a powerful tool and is a great way to guide the user around your website in a strategic way.

 On your homepage, you might want to take the user on a journey to learn more about you or your business – so you guide them to your services or about page.
 If you have an eCommerce website, you could feature a few products on the homepage that you want someone to click on when they first visit your website.

 It’s completely fine to have more than one call to action on your homepage as long as they don’t compete for attention.
 Let’s use my homepage as an example.
 I have three side-by-side calls to action under the top section on the page.
 I placed them right next to each other because I want the user to click on the one that is best suited for them.
 Right under that section, I have a larger call to action to contact me to learn more about my design services.
 I placed this lower on the page because I want the user to get to know me before reaching out.

-If you scroll down even further, you will see a final call to action for my free website worksheet.
+If you scroll down even further, you will see a final call to action for my free website workbook.
 These calls of action don’t compete for attention because they have a unique design, are located in various spots throughout the page and don’t include the exact same information.